-Vanessa Bryant updates IG in wake of Kobe, Gianna deaths
+Vanessa Bryant thanks supporters in wake of Kobe, Gianna deaths

 Numerous players have asked the NBA to forgo its customary requirement for players to give the league months of notice for number changes so they can honor Kobe Bryant, and thus far the league has done so.

 The NBA postponed Tuesday’s scheduled game between the Lakers and Clippers — what would have been the Lakers’ first game since the crash.
-Instead, the Lakers are scheduled to return to the court on Friday at home against Portland.
+Instead, the Lakers are scheduled to return to the court on Friday at home against the Portland Trail Blazers.

 Reporters at the Lakers’ facility on Wednesday posted photos of a soft light being shone on Bryant’s Nos.
 8 and 24 painted on the walls.